RAJ8664/CLI/rnytd/README.md

 This project relies on the following Rust crates:

 - [dialoguer](https://crates.io/crates/dialoguer): For creating interactive prompts and menus.
 - [indicatif](https://crates.io/crates/indicatif): For displaying progress bars and spinners.
 - [console](https://crates.io/crates/console): For styling terminal output with colors and effects.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

----

-_This README was generated with the help of the Gemini CLI._